snorkman88/suntastic/README.md

 ## Monitoring the current voltage on the supercapacitor
 A voltage divider must be connected to Pin40 (P0.05/AIN3) of the RAK4631.
-**CHANGES IN THE CORE MODULE FIRMWARE ARE NEEDED TOO** in order to properly reflect the current voltage value on the supercapacitor based on the resistors of the voltage divider.
+**CHANGES IN THE CORE MODULE FIRMWARE ARE NEEDED TOO** in order to properly reflect the current voltage value on the supercapacitor based on the resistors ratio from the voltage divider.

 ## Getting Started